Skip to Content

 One of our favorite and easiest activities?

-This adorable Sneezy the snowman craft.
-It’s fun and seasonal, and it’s a great way for kids to work on their fine motor dexterity, coordination, concentration, and more!
+This adorable Sneezy the snowman craft, based on the book by Maureen Wright.
+It’s fun and seasonal, and this snowman book companion is a great way for kids to work on their fine motor dexterity, coordination, concentration, and more!

 Want to keep the winter fun going?
 Then be sure to check out these snowman activities.